ColleagueRiley/X11-Drag-n-Drop/README.md

     Atom real_formats[6];
 ```

-We can also create a bool for checking if the format is a list or if there is only one format.
+We can also create a bool to check if the format is a list or if there is only one format.

 This can be done by using the xclient's `data` attribute.
 Data is a list of data about the event.

 the first item is the source window.

 The second item of the data includes two values, if the format is a list or not and the version of XDnD used.
-To get the bool value, you can simply check the first bit, the version is stored 24 bits after (the final 40 bits).
+To get the bool value, you can check the first bit, the version is stored 24 bits after (the final 40 bits).

 The format should be set to None for now, also make sure the version is less than or equal to 5.
 Otherwise, there's probably an issue because 5 is the newest version.